ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Adjust_curved_baseline_settings.md

 - For lettering below, select a counterclockwise circle or arc with baseline above.
 - For horizontal lettering through the middle of the badge, select a fixed line with baseline centered.

-6For fixed-line baselines, select an ‘auto-frame’ style.
+6. For fixed-line baselines, select an ‘auto-frame’ style.

-7Specify the letter, word and line spacing as required.
+7. Specify the letter, word and line spacing as required.

-8Select a letter orientation.
+8. Select a letter orientation.

-9Click OK to return to Object Properties > Special > Lettering docker.
+9. Click OK to return to Object Properties > Special > Lettering docker.

 ## Related topics...